-Luckily, however, there is more to Kotor food than meets the eye.
-While it may at first seem as though there are few restaurants in Kotor suitable for those on a budget, Kotor actually has more than a few hidden gems, and you can fill your belly for as little as 1.50 EU!
+Luckily, however, there is more to Kotor restaurants than first meets the eye.
+While it may at first seem as though there are few restaurants in Kotor suitable for those on a budget, Kotor actually has more than a few hidden gems, and you can fill your belly for less than two euros!
 If you’re wondering where to eat in Kotor without breaking the bank, then rest assured because I’ve compiled a list of the best restaurants in Kotor that won’t cost you a pretty penny!

 I avoided the Square Pub like the plague for my first 6 weeks in Kotor.
 Just the name itself was enough to make me shudder as I imagined it to be full of balding middle-aged men from England wearing football t-shirts.
 However, after a Serbian guy insisted I give it a chance, I had to admit that I’d been wrong.
 With real hearty pub grub at modest prices, the Square Pub has all the comforts of an English pub but without the hordes of British tourists that one would expect.
 I’ve actually heard way more Montenegrin being spoken in the Square Pub than English, which is always a good sign.